greymd/egzact/README.md

 ### takexl

+Print fields from first one to the one which matches the given regular expression.

 ```sh
 $ echo QBY JCG FCM PAG TPX BQG UGB | takexl "^P.*$"
 QBY JCG FCM PAG
 ```

 ### takexr

+Print fields from last one to the one which matches the given regular expression.

 ```sh
 $ echo QBY JCG FCM PAG TPX BQG UGB | ./takexr "^P.*$"